 Pension and Disability Benefits under Illinois Law

 Public employees who face physical and mental hazards unique to their job duties are recognized as needing extended benefits should they be killed or become disabled in the line of duty.
-Under PEDA, a disabled public employee is entitled to a lifetime pension of between 65% and 75% of their salary once a determination has been made that he or she can no longer perform their duties.
-PSEBA provides for payment of all health insurance benefits once the disability pension has been established.
+A disabled public employee may be entitled to a lifetime pension of between 50% and 60% of their salary once a determination has been made that he or she can no longer perform their duties.
+PSEBA provides for payment of all health insurance benefits once the disability pension has been established and other criterion are met.

 These laws cover full time firefighters, police officers, correctional officers and probation officers and their families.
-Understanding employment rights, particularly in the public sector is very complex.
+Understanding all available benefits, particularly in the public sector is very complex.
 Having a knowledgeable attorney who is well versed on all relevant laws and codes and how they interact ensures that all possible benefits are obtained for workers and their loved ones.

 Public Employee Disability Act

-Under PEDA a full time injured fire fighter or police officer will receive up to 52 weeks of salary, tax free, if those injuries were the result of their duties.
-This is over and above any other benefits they may have accrued such as vacation or sick pay, overtime or service credits.
-Following this, a disabled fire fighter or police officer will receive 65% of their weekly salary under either IWCA or Illinois Pension Code.
+Under PEDA a full time injured fire fighter or police officer may receive up to 52 weeks of salary, tax free, if those injuries were the result of their duties.

 Public Safety Employee Benefits Act